TekhnaeRaav/minetest_fossils/README.md

 # Fossils
-Minetest mod to add bones to the game.(WIP)
+Minetest mod to add bones to the game.

 This Mod _Will_ Include: All bone tools, a bone block, ores underground(3-5 textures?)and schematics for large skeleton structures to spawn underground.